VivekGopal-BITS/bits-smartlearn-courses/README.md

-# bits-smartlearn-coursereg
+# bits-smartlearn-courses
-A microservice for course registration
+A microservice to store and retrieve data related to Courses